6 top tips on dealing with difficult patients

 Refusing to treat a patient

-- When there is a conflict of interest.
-Whilst, this is unlikely to arise that often in a dental practice, there may be circumstances, for example where a patient is pursuing a claim against your colleague, where it would not be appropriate for you to treat.
-If the patient comes to you and you know about the claim, there could be a perceived conflict and it would be better not to treat the patient at all.
+If the patient comes to you and you know about the claim, there could be a perceived conflict, and it would be better not to treat the patient at all.
 However, if you are part way through treatment, you should highlight to the patient that you are aware of a potential conflict and let the patient decide whether they wish for you to continue treatment.

 Patient’s freedom of choice

-Generally speaking, a patient has the right to choose which dentist provides them with treatment, just as you are entitled to choose who supplies your materials for your practice.
-Therefore if a patient requests a specific dentist to provide treatment you should seek to accommodate that request.
+Patients have the right to choose which dentist provides them with treatment, just as you are entitled to choose who supplies your materials for your practice.
+Therefore, if a patient requests a specific dentist to provide treatment, you should seek to accommodate that request.

-What if the request to be treated by a specific dentist is racially motivated?
-You have no obligation to treat a patient in those circumstances except in an emergency.
-Bear in mind, the patient also has to consent to treatment, and they can refuse treatment on bigotry grounds if they wish.
+If the request to be treated by a specific dentist is racially motivated, you have no obligation to treat a patient in those circumstances except in an emergency.
+Bear in mind that the patient also must consent to treatment, and they can refuse treatment on the grounds of bigotry if they wish.

 However, there is a grey area in all this.
 What if a female patient requests a female dentist on religious grounds?
-Or a Polish patient requests a Polish dentist as a result of not speaking English?
+Or a Polish patient requests a Polish dentist because they cannot speak English?
 In these circumstances, we would recommend accommodating such requests where possible, to prevent allegations of discrimination against you.

 You should create a practice policy for dealing with such requests so staff know what to do and can identify when such requests might be reasonable.

 If you need advice or assistance in dealing with a difficult patient, get in touch with our team today.
 We can support you with dental complaints, dental practice business support, and many other areas of running your business.